KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 - `force_reasoning` = True - forces the reasoning mode.
 - `swa_full` = True - disables Sliding Window Attention.
 - `verbose` = False - doesn't clutter the console.
+- `system prompt` = "You are a highly accurate vision-language assistant.
+Provide detailed, precise, and well-structured image descriptions."

 # Issue:
 If the memory is full before this node starts working and there isn't enough memory, you can clear it like this before node: